upaternostro/puppet-proxmox4/README.md

 * `pve_modules_list`: The list of additionnal modules to load at boot time.
 * `pve_modules_file_path`: The configuration file that will contain the modules list.
 Defaults to '/etc/modules-load.d/proxmox.conf'.
 * `pve_modules_file_content`: Template file used to generate the previous configuration file.
 Defaults to 'proxmox/hypervisor/proxmox_modules.conf.erb'.
-* `vz_config_file_path`: Path of the main OpenVZ's configuration file.
-Defaults to '/etc/vz/vz.conf'.
-* `vz_config_file_tpl`: Template file use to generate the OpenVZ's configuration file.
-Defaults to 'proxmox/hypervisor/vz.conf.erb'.
-* `vz_iptables_modules`: If set to 'true', OpenVZ will share a list of iptables modules to the containers.
-Can be 'true' or 'false'.
-Defaults to 'true'.
-* `vz_service_name`: The OpenVZ's service name.
-Defaults to 'vz'.
-* `vz_service_manage`: If set to 'true', Puppet will manage the OpenVZ's service.
-Can be 'true' or 'false'.
-Defaults to 'true'.
-* `vz_service_enabled`: If set to 'true', Puppet will ensure the OpenVZ's service is running.
-Can be 'true' or 'false'.
-Defaults to 'true'.
 * `labs_firewall_rule`: If set to 'true', Puppet will set a iptable rule to allow WebGUI and VNC's port access.
 Can be 'true' or 'false'.
 Defaults to 'false'.
 * `cluster_master_ip`: The ip address of the "master" node that will create the cluster.
 Must be an IP address.
 Defaults to 'undef'.
 * `cluster_name`: The cluster's name.
 Defaults to 'undef'.